 In our recent trip to Chiang Mai in northern Thailand, meeting a long-neck woman was one of the highlights.
 This exotic tradition of wearing brass rings to lengthen their necks is pretty fascinating, and something I wanted to see in person.
 But is it ethical going?

 These beautiful people are refugees from Burma (Myanmar) and international organizations such as UNHCR has urged tourists to boycott long-neck villages, describing the women as victims trapped in “human zoos.”
 But it’s more complex than that.
 Ignoring these women will leave them in a worse situation as tourists are the only income source.
 And shouldn’t we ask the women themselves?

-After doing some research, there was no question as to whether we would choose to go or not.
-Please watch this short documentary film by Zin Video to get a better insight into the life of this minority group known as the Karen (or Padaung) tribe.
+After doing some research, there was no question as to whether we would choose to go or not — here’s another side of the coin.
 When visiting a lock-neck village, treat the people with respect, talk with them, and support them by buying their souvenirs.

 Baan Tong Luang Eco-agricultural Village is a cultural preservation project aimed for tourists to provide an income for the hill tribes.
 Eight different hill tribes live here as a collective community in groups separated by rice paddy fields.

 Bamboo huts from where the women are selling souvenirs like handicrafts and textiles.

 The families are living in typical houses built on stilts.